MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/remove-licenses-from-users.md

 - If you have an Enterprise subscription, like Office 365 Enterprise E3, Exchange Online lets you preserve the mailbox data of a deleted user account by using [inactive mailboxes](https://docs.microsoft.com/office365/securitycompliance/inactive-mailboxes-in-office-365).
 For more information, see [Create and manage inactive mailboxes in Exchange Online](https://docs.microsoft.com/office365/securitycompliance/create-and-manage-inactive-mailboxes).

-- For information about OneDrive deletion process, See [OneDrive retention and deletion](https://docs.microsoft.com/en-us/onedrive/retention-and-deletion).
+- For information about the OneDrive deletion process, see [OneDrive retention and deletion](https://docs.microsoft.com/onedrive/retention-and-deletion).

 - For information about how to block a user's access to Office 365 data after their license has been removed and how to get access to the data afterwards, see [Remove a former employee](../add-users/remove-former-employee.md).